nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:

-- `view t/test i/S1234567L` followed by `edit 1 r/Brain damage` updates the result field of the first test result entry displayed on the screen.
+- `view t/test i/S1234567L` followed by `edit 1 r/Brain damage` updates the result of the first test result entry displayed on the screen.